HiraniAnand/multi-user-authentication-with-roles-and-permissions-system/README.md

 # 🚀 Multi-User Role-Based System – Laravel Project

-This is a Laravel-based web application developed during my internship at **Webito Infotech**.

-The project is a **multi-user authentication and access control system** designed to manage different user roles and permissions, built entirely from scratch using Laravel.

----
+This project is a **Multi-User Web Application** developed using the **Laravel PHP Framework**.
+It was built during my internship at **Webito Infotech** from scratch and is designed to handle multiple types of users in a single system.
+It includes a full authentication system, secure login/signup flow, and role-based access features that help control what each user can see or do.
+The system follows clean coding practices and uses Laravel’s native features like Middleware, Policies, and Blade templates.
+This project helped me understand how to build scalable and secure applications with modern PHP practices.

 ## 📌 Project Features